codyjrivera/int-dreal-artifact/OVERVIEW.md

 executable in `PATH` and mounts the `benchmarks/` directory for easy file transfers.

-We describe briefly how to create new ∫dReal inputs and tweak ∫dReal's options in `benchmarks/REUSE.md`.
+We outline briefly how to create new ∫dReal inputs and tweak ∫dReal's options in `benchmarks/REF.md`.